Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 The Executor is the central engine.
 Its workflow is as follows:

-1. **Initialization:** Loads the configuration file and generates the list of all parameter runs.
+1. **Initialization:** Loads the configuration object and generates the list of all parameter runs.
 2. **Graph Analysis:** Constructs a dependency graph from the `config.stages` collection and performs a topological sort to create a valid execution plan and detect cycles.
 3. **Task Scheduling:** Operates as a task-based scheduler.
 It identifies all individual jobs (a stage for a given run) and submits ready jobs (whose dependencies are met) to a worker pool managed by the Parallel Computing Toolbox.
 4. **Execution:** For each job, it uses the **Resolver** to gather inputs, checks the **Storage Manager** for a cached result, and if necessary, executes the component function.
 It then uses the **Storage Manager** to save the results according to the defined storage policy.